klclaudio/brams/doc/BRAMS_6.0_-_INSTALL_MODEL.md

    BRAMS-- dataout/SFC -->NDVIFPFX[(ndv_OQ3g)]
 ```

-   **ii) MAKEVFILE** - From the global data the phase creates the files with the boundary conditions and initial conditions interpolating them to the specifications chosen by the user and arranged in THE RAMSIN.
+   **ii) MAKEVFILE** - From the global data the phase creates the files with the boundary conditions and initial conditions interpolating them to the specifications chosen by the user and arranged in the RAMSIN.

 ```mermaid
 graph TD;